Flag of Nebraska

 The flag of the U.S. state of Nebraska, was adopted in 1925.
 It features a blue field with the Nebraskan state seal at its center, rendered in gold and silver colors.
-The flag was adopted following the introduction of a bill by Representative J. Lloyd McMaster in the Nebraska House of Representatives.
+The flag was adopted following the introduction of a bill by Representative J. Lloyd McMaster in the former Nebraska House of Representatives.

 In 1925, the legislature ratified the design as a state banner.
 It was officially designated as the state flag in 1963, making Nebraska one of the last states to adopt an official flag.

 Official description

 State law regulates the design of the Nebraska state flag, specifying its official form as follows: